-The key lens to the Pro is the one that offers 5x optical zoom - plus a 10x digital zoom, which pulls on the data from the other main camera to assist with software enhancing the zoom result.
+The key lens to the Pro is the one that offers 5x optical zoom, used as a 10x digital zoom when needed, which pulls on the data from the other main camera to assist with software enhancing the zoom result.

 The 5x optical zoom is mighty impressive, presenting a good level of detail considering the periscope zoom mechanism used.
 It's not pin-sharp at 100 per cent, but we've seen no other phone produce shots this crisp at an equivalent focal range.
 Well, there is now the Oppo Reno 10x Zoom to consider, but Huawei got there first.

 Beyond 5x zoom things from the P30 Pro need to be taken within the context of a phone camera proposition though.
 The 10x hybrid zoom is fine - it's clearly not 'lossless' as Huawei claims, you only need to look at the frames in full size to see this - but the level of detail that's decipherable in this mode is impressive, even if it lacks genuine bite and sharpness.

 Beyond this, Huawei offers up-to-50x digital zoom.
 It's entertaining, but the results aren't really worthwhile for much, given how soft things become as a result of the upscaling.
 It's darn hard to hold the thing steady at this kind of zoom too.
 Sure, nothing else on the market can compete with that, but really it's the 5x zoom that hits the sweet spot.

 You might think you've ever really wanted to use such a zoom, but the moment you begin to see the possibilities it brings, it'll be hard to move on to a phone with a camera any less sophisticated.
 It's great for candid shots and great for seeing different composition options.